saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-autoscale/README.md

 #### Build and Deploy Sample Load Generator Application ####

 First you need to download the application which will generate load on the service instance's CPU.
 This is a simple Web Application which creates a large collection and repeatedly shuffle/order the elements in the list.
-Application load.war is [here](load.war)
+Application load.war is [here](load.war), click on link and click download to store on local disk.

 Now [sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign_in](https://cloud.oracle.com) and on the Dashboard Page click the **Java Instances** link.
 ![](images/01.dashboard.png)